malagupt1701/cs-go/README.md

 In the book we explain how we processed our data and gave our findings with graphs and interactive components.

+## Data used

+ We used in game data from all Major matches.
+Major are Valve sponsored events for CS:GO where only the top teams can participate.

 *This repo was initially generated from a bookdown template available here: https://github.com/jtr13/EDAVtemplate.*